British Red Cross: Crisis intervention community support service

 The crisis intervention community support service which operates in Derbyshire, Nottinghamshire and Cheshire provides crisis emotional support and assists people in maintaining their independent living skills during a period of crisis.
 It helps to prevent admission to hospital or respite care by providing short, targeted interventions.
 The team in Nottingham team consists of 12 healthcare assistants.
 During 2014, it claimed that 748 admissions were avoided, which would have cost about £1.5 million.
 The service costs the two local Clinical Commissioning Groups just under £250,000 a year to run.

 Transport service

 The British Red Cross provides a number of transport schemes to get people with limited access to transport, either with their own car or public transport, from place to place.
 Services can be provided by car or minibus, with an escort if appropriate, in order to help people lead a normal life, such as journeys for medical appointments and to shops.
 This includes in some areas 'Dial-a-Ride' schemes, where elderly or disabled people can phone and are transported by specially adapted minibus door to door.

 In addition, the British Red Cross also provides, in some areas, ambulance transport, either seated or stretcher, between places of treatment, or for admissions and discharges of patients at hospital.
 This is operated by the trained ambulance crews also used for emergency ambulance provision (see above).

-In 2008, as part of their 60th anniversary celebration Land Rover donated 60 Freelander vehicles to the British Red Cross for use in the UK and around the world.